Elections in Hungary

 No hay anuncios

 Viktor Orbán has manipulated the system from within to put everything in his favor.
 Even so, this Sunday he may see that it has not been enough.
 The fear among a large part of those who expect change is that he will opt for more drastic and even less democratic tactics.
-One of the young people who filled Heroes' Square on Friday summarized it like this: "We can't be sure until the official results come out on Monday.
+One of the young people who filled Heroes' Square on Friday summarized it thus: "We cannot be sure until the official results come out on Monday.
 But we have to do everything in our power to achieve it."